ZakisM/bl3_save_edit/README.md

 # Notices

-I recommend you make your own backups before using this editor, however the editor will also make backups for you before saving.
+The editor will make backups for you before saving your files but I recommend you make your own backups just in case.

 # Credits